urmit467/FARM-US/README.md

 Minimize Losses: This feature helps you quickly utilize your land to recover potential losses and prepare for the next full sowing season.

 4. About Us
-Learn more about the team behind AgriHelper and our commitment to supporting the farming community through technology.
+Learn more about the team behind FarmUS and our commitment to supporting the farming community through technology.

 How to Use
-Navigating and using AgriHelper is simple and intuitive:
+Navigating and using FarmUS is simple and intuitive:

 Select a Tool: Open the web application and choose one of the four pages from the navigation menu based on your needs.